Javier Ramirez

 Email: jeramirez@utexas.edu

-Coming from Tulsa, Oklahoma, Javier Ramirez (Javi; he/him) is a second year doctoral student at the University of Texas at Austin in the Program in Higher Education Leadership & Policy (PHELP) with two graduate research appointments in the Assessment, Data Analytics and Planning Team (ADAPT) and Dell Medical's PRIDE in Health Collaborative.
+Coming from Tulsa, Oklahoma, Javier Ramirez (Javi; he/him) is a fourth-year doctoral student at the University of Texas at Austin in the Program in Higher Education Leadership & Policy (PHELP).
 His personal research agenda broadly examines how state and federal policy impacts the educational experiences for low-wealth and first-generation college students with attention to college access programs and TRIO programs.
 He also examines LGBTQ+, masculinity, and socioeconomic issues within Fraternity and Sorority Life.
 His research incorporates critical paradigms such as queer theory, critical race theory, and feminist poststructural perspectives.

-Javier has two bachelor’s degrees in Human Relations and Women’s & Gender Studies from the University of Oklahoma and a master’s degree in Higher Education & Student Affairs from The Ohio State University where he served as the graduate administrative assistant for their Multicultural Center.
-He has a chapter publication titled “Examining LGBQ+ Identities and Development in Sororities and Fraternities” within an upcoming Identities in Sorority and Fraternity Life textbook.
-In his free time, Javi enjoys binging his favorite TV shows (RuPaul’s Drag Race, Big Brother) and Marvel content.
-He enjoys spending his weekends on the lake and exploring the food scenes in different cities.
+Javier has two bachelor’s degrees in Human Relations and Women’s & Gender Studies from the University of Oklahoma and a master’s degree in Higher Education & Student Affairs from The Ohio State University where he served as the graduate administrative assistant for their Multicultural Center and a fraternity house director.
+In his free time, Javi enjoys watching his favorite TV shows (RuPaul’s Drag Race, Big Brother), attending local drag shows, and running his own self-guided mac and cheese crawl.